Last updated on January 2, 2023

 Jace thought about the fish he used to catch.
 Unlike their quick end, he felt himself bleeding out, painfully, a little bit at a time, aware that there was nothing he could do to stop it.

 That night, he dreamed he was in a desert and desperately needed water.
 When all hope seemed lost, an oasis of percolating water shot up from the sands.
 “Oh, if I could only reach it,” he whispered, but he was too weak.
 As he lay in the sand, breathing his last, water droplets edged closer.
-When he reached out to touch one, an unfamiliar sound startled him.
+An unfamiliar sound startled him awake.

 He got up on his haunches and looked out the tent.
 Was he dreaming?
 Next to the dried-up riverbed, a man was cooking fish over an open fire.
 Jace recognized the smell of crappie.
 Should he stay hidden in the tent or meet the visitor?